heikkil/.emacs.d/readme.md

     (defun mw-org-agenda-hide-line-or-region ()
       "Hide the line containing point or lines in the region from the agenda.
-    This action just affects the agenda buffer and not the source of the data.
+    This action is just cosmetics in the agenda buffer and does not affect the sources.
 I.e. the lines appear again at the next refresh for an agenda.

     Note: This function has been derived from `org-agenda-drag-line-forward'.